-(Audacy) Rams receiver Cooper Kupp capped his brilliant 2021 season with MVP honors in Super Bowl LVI on Sunday -- but he received relatively scant consideration for the regular-season version of the award.
+Rams wide receiver Cooper Kupp capped his brilliant 2021 season with MVP honors in Super Bowl LVI -- but he received relatively scant consideration for the regular-season version of the award.

-That was despite a record-setting season in which the 28-year-old Kupp notched the so-called triple crown for receivers, leading the NFL in catches, receiving yards and touchdown receptions.
+This despite a record-setting season in which the 28-year-old Kupp notched the so-called triple crown for receivers, leading the league in all of catches, receiving yards, and touchdown receptions.

-Kupp's long vote for regular-season MVP came from 670 The Score contributor Hub Arkush, who saw something in Kupp's magical season that others didn't.
+But one voter, NFL insider and 670 The Score contributor Hub Arkush, saw something in Kupp's magical season that others did not.

-Arkush -- who made headlines earlier in the season when he defiantly declared he wouldn't be casting his vote for eventual winner and "bad guy" Aaron Rodgers -- joined the Parkins & Spiegel Show on 670 The Score on Tuesday to explain his ballot.
+Arkush, who made headlines earlier in the season when he defiantly declared he would not be casting his vote for eventual winner and "bad guy" Aaron Rodgers over his controversial vaccine stance, joined Parkins & Spiegel on The Score on Tuesday to explain his ballot.

-"Your Cooper Kupp MVP vote aged unbelievably well," host Danny Parkins told Arkush, citing Kupp's incredible postseason run.
+"Your Cooper Kupp MVP vote aged unbelievably well," Parkins said to Arkush, citing Kupp's incredible postseason run.

-The last non-quarterback to win the MVP Award was running back Adrian Peterson in 2012.
+In fact, the last non-quarterback to win the MVP Award was Adrian Peterson in 2012.
 Since the 2000 season, only four non-quarterbacks have been named league MVP, with all of them being running backs -- Marshall Faulk, Shaun Alexander, LaDainian Tomlinson and Peterson.